 Gravity Weighted Blanket

 Most people enjoy snuggling up after a long day, but an overworked doctor will really love it.
-Gravity's weighted blanket is available in 15, 20, 25, or 35 pounds and measures 48 x 72 inches.
+Gravity's weighted blanket is available in 15, 20, 25, or 35 pounds and measures 48 x 72 inches (35lb is 90x90).
 The weight of the blanket, which should be about 10 percent of the person's actual weight, is meant to encourage relaxation and mimic the comfort of being held.
-The duvet buttons or zips on (depending on the weight) and is made of machine-washable, ultra-soft fleece.
+The duvet is micro plush and machine-washable.

 Yeti 12 oz Bottle, Stainless Steel, Vacuum Insulated, with Hot Shot Cap